mdrorum/advancedprogramming/lectures/lecture2/README.md

 # Exercise

-- Run and gather execution time, then draw a graph.
+- Run and gather execution time (4 or 5 samples), then draw a graph (with Calc, octave, gnuplot).
+- modify the code in github and program the comparison (take more samples).
 - upload results to your github account
 - create an account in stackoverflow
 - write a Makefile for the code.